anvaka/npmrank/README.md

 ```

 This will download graph from skimdb and save it to `data` folder.
 As of
-October 2015 this data is about 258MB.
+December 2015 this data is about 301MB.
 Convert it to `ngraph.graph` format
 for further analysis:

 ```